Creating HDR Textured Area Lights in Blender

 Now let's swap the texture for the final RGBA EXR file of a light source.
 Plus let's duplicate the mesh light and move it to see if the lights are solid and obscuring each other correctly.

 Render result with the nearest Blender mesh light solid and obscuring the other in the reflection

 So that's the end of the tutorial showing different ways to set up area style lights in Blender using HDR textures.

-You can find out more about our HDR Light Studio add-on for Blender here.
+Click on the button to find out more about HDR Light Studio for Blender